Military Women's Memorial: The judging process

-The fourth entry was by Stephen D. Siegle and Margaret Derwent of Chicago, which restored the Hemicycle in a Beaux-Arts style and put the visitor's center behind the Hemicycle.
+The fourth entry was by Stephen D. Siegle and Margaret Derwent of Chicago, which restored the Hemicycle in a Beaux-Arts style and put the visitor center behind the Hemicycle.
 Nine teams received an "honorable mention".
 The four finalists and nine honorable mentions were put on public display during the summer at the National Building Museum.

 In the revision round, WMSAMF asked the finalists to focus on the computerized visitors' center, the auditorium, and the restoration of the Hemicycle.
 None of the finalists, the foundation said, successfully addressed all three issues.
 WMSAMF asked the finalists to consider placing the visitors' center behind the Hemicycle.
 As the revision round began, WMSAMF estimated that the memorial would cost $25 million to build.
 However, it only had $500,000 available for construction.

 Revision round and selection of final design

 Selection of the final design occurred in November 1989.
 Campbell and one of the retired generals comprised the selection panel.
 The winning design, by Manfredi and Weiss, was unveiled on November 8, 1989.
 The winning design featured 10 triangular 39 ft high illuminated glass pyramids on top of the Hemicycle.
 The design was intended to represent the barriers women had to pass through in their military careers.
 It was illuminated because tall or high monuments (Arlington House, the Lincoln Memorial, the Washington Monument) were also illuminated at night.
 Behind the Hemicycle, underground, was the computer room and visitors' center.
 It contained a 225-seat auditorium, a bank of computer terminals, and niches for displays.
 The visitors' center was accessed by piercing the Hemicycle in four places and creating stairs that led inside.
 Transparent bridges criss-crossed the interior of the visitors' center, allowing patrons to look down on the memorial.
 The Hemicycle itself would be refurbished by planting a new plaza of grass and adding small clusters of trees on either side.
 Judging panel chair Robert Campbell said the design was "extraordinarily rich and provocative".
 The Norton et al. design for a plaza of bronze trees was the alternate winner.

 Foundation officials said construction of the memorial would begin in November 1991.
 The cost of the memorial alone (without Hemicycle restoration) was estimated at just $15 million, another $10 million was required by law to endow the memorial with maintenance and operational funds.
 Unfortunately, the foundation had raised only $700,000 to $750,000.